mat-bialek/mat-bialek/README.md

 ## 👋 Hey, my name is Mateusz

 I'm determined Front-End Developer with nearly four years of commercial experience building **Web apps with React** and **Mobile apps with React Native**.
-I am currently in the process of becoming a Full-Stack Developer with Node.js.
+Currently in the process of becoming a Full-Stack Developer with Node.js.

 <br />